Computing

 Implementation

-Computing is a core subject within school and the Computing Long Term Plan follows the National Curriculum.
-The Long Term Plan incorporates the Rising Stars ‘Switched on Computing’ scheme, which has been adapted to ensure it is bespoke for our pupils and is used in conjunction with a Basic Skills Long Term Plan, which builds on the key computing skills children need to achieve the objectives set out in the National Curriculum.
+Computing is a core subject within school and the Computing Long Term Plan has been created in a bespoke way for our pupils.
+It incorporates the Rising Stars ‘Switched on Computing’ scheme and is used in conjunction with a Basic Skills Long Term Plan, which builds on the key computing skills children need to achieve the objectives set out in the National Curriculum.
+To ensure all pupils use the internet safely, as a school we encourage pupils to always share their thoughts on Online Safety and teach this throughout our whole curriculum.
+Additionally, we follow the Project Evolve scheme and teach standalone Online Safety lessons at the start of each half term.
+We also celebrate Safer Internet Day and educate on Online Bullying during our Anti-Bullying week.

-Within each class there will be a poster displaying the current unit.
+Within each class there is a poster displaying the current unit.
 This includes key vocabulary and a list of objectives which the pupils will achieve by the end of the unit.
-Also, in each classroom there is a poster containing the SMART rules.
+Also, in each classroom there is a poster containing the SMART rules to show our commitment to Online Safety.

 Impact